Miraculous healings result from praying over patients.

-This all started with carpel tunnel syndrome during breakfast.
+This all started during breakfast with carpel tunnel syndrome.
 One of our staff members was complaining that it had bothered her for years.
 I offered to pray for her.
 She accepted.
 We prayed.
 And she got better.
 All of this took place at the breakfast table.

 I then reasoned that if God would do that for her, why wouldn’t He do that for our patients?
 After all, we were going to see many people with chronic back pain, chronic knee pain, and chronic shoulder pain.
 We could give them advice and some pain relief, but that was about all.
 They live physically demanding lives, which became all the more difficult following the cyclone.
 And nothing we could do would fix that.